Human Genome Project: Accomplishments

-Public vis-à-vis private approaches
+Public versus private approaches

-In 1998, a similar, privately funded quest was launched by the American researcher Craig Venter, and his firm Celera Genomics.
+In 1998 a similar, privately funded quest was launched by the American researcher Craig Venter, and his firm Celera Genomics.
 Venter was a scientist at the NIH during the early 1990s when the project was initiated.
-The $300M Celera effort was intended to proceed at a faster pace and at a fraction of the cost of the roughly $3 billion publicly funded project.
-The Celera approach was able to proceed at a much more rapid rate and at a lower cost, than the public project.
-While it made use of publicly available maps at GeneBank, those were of low quality and only slowed down the project.
+The $300 million Celera effort was intended to proceed at a faster pace and at a fraction of the cost of the roughly $3 billion publicly funded project.
+While the Celera project focused its efforts on production sequencing and assembly of the human genome, the public HGP also funded mapping and sequencing of the worm, fly, and yeast genomes, funding of databases, development of new technologies, supporting bioinformatics and ethics programs, as well as polishing and assessment of the genome assembly.
+Both the Celera and public approaches spent roughly $250 million on the production sequencing effort.
+For sequence assembly, Celera made use of publicly available maps at GenBank, which Celera was capable of generating, but the availability of which was "beneficial" to the privately funded project.

 Celera used a technique called whole genome shotgun sequencing, employing pairwise end sequencing, which had been used to sequence bacterial genomes of up to six million base pairs in length, but not for anything nearly as large as the three billion base pair human genome.

 Celera initially announced that it would seek patent protection on "only 200–300" genes, but later amended this to seeking "intellectual property protection" on "fully-characterized important structures" amounting to 100–300 targets.
 The firm eventually filed preliminary ("place-holder") patent applications on 6,500 whole or partial genes.